KJM9310 – BIOCAT - Biomolecular Structure and Function

 Recommended previous knowledge

-10 credits overlap with KJM5310 – Biomolecular Structure and Function
+- 10 credits overlap with KJM5310 – BIOCAT - Biomolecular Structure and Function.

 The course comprises 28 lecture hours, 16 hours of exercises and a compulsory literature task to be presented orally.

 The first lecture is mandatory.
-If you are unable to join, the Expedition Office has to be informed in advance (phone 22 85 54 46, or e-mail firstname.lastname@example.org).
-If you fail to register as an active student for the course in either of these ways, you will loose the access to the course for the given semester.
+If you are unable to join, you must inform the Department of Chemistry in advance.
+If you fail to register as an active student for the course in either of these ways, you will lose access to the course for the given semester.

 Oral examination.
 A passed literature task is a prerequisite for taking the exam.